-Amy Franko, Founder and CEO at Amy Franko Associates
+Amy Franko, Founder and CEO of Amy Franko Associates

 Amy Franko is a keynote speaker, sales strategist, and author specializing in B2B sales and sales leadership development.
 She works with professional services, insurance, and technology organizations to accelerate their growth results.
 With over 20 years of client-facing sales experience, Amy began her career with global companies IBM and Lenovo before pivoting into entrepreneurship.
 Her book of business includes some of the world’s most recognizable brands.
 Her book, The Modern Seller, is an Amazon best-seller and was also named a top sales book by Top Sales World.
 She is also recognized by LinkedIn as a Top Sales Voice.